reidjessica642/CVES-API-frontend/BACKEND/README.md

 TODO:
 - Edit the colors middleware to include new risk colors
   - This will be used to determine what risk image will be used to display with the details
-  - Instal concurrently to allow simultaneous running
+  - Install concurrently to allow simultaneous running